 Recycling plastic waste into Ecoboats, aims to make ecological canoes out of plastic bottles.
 These Ecoboats are affordable and are targeting vulnerable communities.
 To achieve this, Madiba & Nature has invented an ecological garbage can called Ecobin, which enables it to set up an innovative system for selective sorting of plastics in cities and on beaches.
 An Ecobin allows the collection of more than 1000 plastic bottles from households, thus limiting marine pollution.

-This project is also the part that energises communities in fishing villages through the organization of beach cleanup campaigns, and the diversification of household incomes through the sale of plastics as raw materials.
+This project is also the part that energizes communities in fishing villages through the organization of beach cleanup campaigns, and the diversification of household incomes through the sale of plastics as raw materials.
 Riparian communities organized in association ensure the collection and storage of marine plastics which are sold to Madiba & Nature for the production of Ecoboats used for fishing and ecotourism on the beaches.
 Thus, nearly 5 tons of plastic waste is collected through 150 Ecoboats installed in the cities of Kribi and Douala.
 Forty-five Ecoboats have already been manufactured and are used by more than 150 fishermen and by the ecotourism sectors in Kribi and Londji.

 The second project is the promotion of ecotourism.
 In three years, Ecoboats has become the vector of tourism development in the cities and beaches of South Cameroon.
 Thus, Madiba & Nature ensures the reinforcement of the capacities of the associations of fishermen tourist guides.
 This contributes to the promotion of natural landscapes and encourages the conservation of biodiversity.
-Bookings are made through the different social networks and the organisation's website.
+Bookings are made through different social networks and the organization's website.
 Nearly 300 visitors are registered each year, increasing the household incomes of 20 fishermen and their wives to over US$300 per month.

 Madiba & Nature now operates with a team of 11 permanent staff and about 30 temporary volunteers.
-The project takes place simultaneously in 3 cities, and impacts more than 1,000,000 people each month.
+The project takes place simultaneously in 3 cities and impacts more than 1,000,000 people each month.

 Cameroon is particularly threatened by climate change.
 Owing to population growth and increasing urbanization, the harmful effects of plastic pollution make life almost impossible for millions of people, while threatening marine life and destroying fisheries.
 Madiba & Nature was funded to help preserve the livelihoods of fishermen while also addressing the issue of marine plastic pollution.
-Plastics are collected through beach cleanup activities, and used to create Ecoboats for fishermen.
+Plastics are collected through beach cleanup activities and used to create Ecoboats for fishermen.
 Our strategy is about expanding the use of Ecobins through the installation of the first innovative system of waste management on beaches and cities to limit pollution and promote green businesses.

 With around 150 Ecobins, up to 5 tons of plastic waste are collected each month allowing 50 Ecoboats to be built and used by 150 fishermen and ecotourists in Londji.
 To date, ecotourism has created 15 jobs within the Londji community.
 15 youths are trained every year in our Entrepreneurship in Green Business Mentoring Program.